Year 0 - Foundation Year

 Likely optional modules

-Citizenship and Protest (20 credits)
+Citizenship and Protest (20 credits, semester 2)

 This module will provide you with an informed understanding of the active practice of citizenship in contemporary Britain, building on relevant concepts and theories.
 Additionally, it will explore how empowered citizenship relates to structural disadvantage and individual and collective agency.
-This module also forms part of a ‘citizenship pathway’ in the degree, which is relevant to a future career in teaching.

 With a focus on group dynamics, this module will allow you to develop a knowledge and understanding of social psychology, and of how the discipline relates to the other social sciences.

-Sociology of Education (20 credits)
+Sociology of Sport (20 credits, semester 2)

-Citizenship and Community (20 credits)
+Citizenship and Community (20 credits, across both semesters) (prerequisites apply)

-Globalisation and the Environment (20 credits)
+Globalisation and the Environment (20 credits, semester 2)

 This module will consider contemporary and historical aspects of globalisation, with a focus on the economic, political and cultural dimensions.
 It will go on to consider how these impact on current environmental concerns, and how such debates can be theorised and conceptualised.

-Reading Social Texts (20 credits)
+Reading Social Texts (20 credits, semester 1)

 Designed to help you hone your critical reading and independent research skills, this module will give you the confidence and skill to engage successfully with challenging theoretical primary texts.
 If you are considering applying for a Master’s degree or a PhD, this module would be a good choice.

-Youth and Popular Culture (20 credits)
+Youth and Popular Culture (20 credits, semester 2)

 Through reviewing historical, social and economic factors, this module will explore the contingent and dynamic nature of youth social action, within a context of social divisions.